LibraryCarpentry/Top-10-FAIR/_posts/2018-12-01-biodiversity.md

 [https://sandbox.zenodo.org/](https://sandbox.zenodo.org/)

 Questions:
-1) Which metadata field do you have to add when uploading data and why?
+1. Which metadata fields do you have to add when uploading data and why?
-2) Which field are mandatory and which once are not.
+2. Which fields are mandatory and which ones are not?
-3) Which identifiers can you use.
+3. What identifiers can you use?

 ![Uploading to Zenodo (Sandbox)](http://www.researchobject.org/pages/wp-content/uploads/2018/04/zenodo-03-info.png)